 THE FIFTH IMPORTANT QUESTION

-Is it therefore possible that a well-trained, but badly educated dog, can do «sit, drop, stay!» perfectly,
+Is it therefore possible that a well-trained, but insufficiently educated dog, can do «sit, drop, stay!» perfectly,

-but at the same time be disrespectful with people or other dogs?
+but at the same time be disrespectful with people and/or other dogs?

 2.6 What undesired behaviour does my dog show, what is the cause and with which building blocks, in which order, can I modify my dogs behaviour?